dannyfranca/github-self-hosted-runner/README.md

 1. The Docker image is based on Ubuntu 22.04
 2. Downloads and installs GitHub Actions runner (v2.325.0)
 3. Uses your ACCESS_TOKEN to get a registration token from GitHub API
-4. Registers the runner with your GitHub organization/repository
+4. Registers the runner with your GitHub organization/repository based on RUNNER_TYPE
 5. Automatically unregisters when the container stops
 6. Supports scaling to multiple runners using Docker Compose